zrln67/caiden-and-zianr-2/README.md

 - Enter bills and due payments

 ## How to Run the program
-1. Download the files inside Final Project inside the folder code
+1. Download the the version you want for Smart Budget Planner and extract it
-2. Put the files inside a folder
-3. Open any ide
+2. Open any ide
-4. Open the folder
+3. Open the folder
-5. Follow the instrunctions inside "how to run"
+4. Follow the instrunctions inside "how to run"

 ## Example output